Whitewashed house in Sparin

 Fuente Dé mountains in the Picos de Europa, Camaleño, Cantabria, Spain

 You can also walk the width of northern Spain on the Camino.
-I haven’t, but I know many people who have.
-Stay tuned for guest posts from some of them about their experiences.
+I haven’t, but I know many people who have, including guest poster Elizabeth Petrie.
+Read her two posts about her trip:

 Leave a Reply